Firefighters come to Fresno to learn active shooter training

-FRESNO, California (KGPE) – Staying calm, alert, and ready for anything is what firefighters learned today at the active shooter training organized by Rick Kathy with Cen Cal EMS.
+FRESNO, California (KSEE) – Staying calm, alert, and ready for anything is what firefighters learned today at the active shooter training organized by Rick Kathy with Cen Cal EMS.

 “What we are doing is we are trying to get the training done so we can save the most amount of people lives in the minimal amount of time and as fast as possible,” said Kathy.